 Raquel Alejandra Lacayo-Valle

-Raquel Alejandra Lacayo-Valle is an attorney at the Law Offices of Ronald H. Kauffman, P.A., a boutique family law firm located in downtown Miami.
+Raquel Alejandra Lacayo-Valle is a partner at the Law Offices of Ronald H. Kauffman, P.A., a boutique family law firm located in downtown Miami.
 The firm specializes in complex divorces, paternity, timesharing, international and interstate custody matters, parental relocation, as well as prenuptial agreements.